-Serious injuries can include permanent disability, pain for the rest of your life, never walking again, not being able to work at your former occupation, and sometimes even paralysis.
+Serious truck accident injuries can include permanent disability, pain for the rest of your life, never walking again, not being able to work at your former occupation, and sometimes even paralysis.
 Too many people die in trucking accidents, and if you have lost a family member no amount of money can compensate you for the emptiness and grief you are experiencing.

-When you have suffered harms and losses as a result of somebody’s negligence or wrongful act, the civil law entitles you to seek compensation for those harms and injuries.
-These are called “damages”, and compensatory damage includes actual damages, such as medical bills and lost wages, as well as the harm you suffer such as emotional distress and physical pain and suffering.
+When you have suffered harms and losses as a result of somebody’s negligence or wrongful act, the civil law entitles you to seek compensation for those harms and truck accident injuries.
+These are called damages, and compensatory damage includes actual damages, such as medical bills and lost wages, as well as the harm you suffer such as emotional distress and physical pain and suffering.
 The legal theory is to make you whole again.

 The harms and losses that you can receive as just and fair compensation include: